 When a young loved one is entrusted to the care of a daycare facility, it is particularly upsetting to learn of an injury to that minor child due to the negligence of the daycare provider.
-Often, in this situation, the child is very young, and typically not yet able to verbalize why they were injured.
+Often, in this situation, the child is very young, and typically not yet able to verbalize how they were injured.
 Thus, these types of claims typically require forensic evidence to support the claim, plus common sense.
-A great example is a case handled successfully by attorney Roger Gelb; in this particular case, a very young child, was taken to a day care facility in no apparent distress - not crying and not fussy in any way.
+A great example is a case handled successfully by attorney Roger Gelb.
+In this particular case, a very young child, was taken to a day care facility in no apparent distress - not crying and not fussy in any way.
 A few hours after the child was dropped off, the parents were called and asked to pick up the child because the baby was crying uncontrollably.
-Because, even after rescuing the young child, the crying continued non-stop, the parents wisely brought the child to the pediatrician.
+Even after rescuing the young child, the crying continued non-stop, prompting the parents to bring the child to the pediatrician.
 The doctor examined the baby and discovered the crying became more intense when the doctor touched one of the baby's legs.
 The pediatrician ordered the child to be taken to the emergency room, where a fractured leg was diagnosed.

 The biggest hurdle in these claims, other than dealing with a plaintiff that often can't communicate, is actually insurance coverage for the daycare facility.
 Often these providers are uninsured and unlicensed, and are simply run out of someone's home.
 The homeowner's policy rarely covers commercial enterprises run out of the home.
 Without insurance coverage, making a recovery on these cases can become challenging.Case Illustration